cogent3/cogent3/doc/examples/query_ensembl.rst

     Homo sapiens:chromosome:MT:3316-3317:1
     >>> assert nsyn_variant.NumAlleles == 2

-They also have ``PeptideAlleles`` (when appropriate), ``FlankingSeq`` and even ``Seq`` which, of course, in the case of a SNP is a single nucleotide long and should correspond to one of the alleles.
+``Variation`` objects have ``FlankingSeq`` and ``Seq`` attributes which, of course, in the case of a SNP is a single nucleotide long and should correspond to one of the alleles.
 In the latter case, this property is a tuple with the 0th entry being the 5'- 300 nucleotides and the 1st entry being the 3' nucleotides.

 .. doctest::